W2Wizard/robopeer/README.md

 bun run new < project-name >
 ```

+### Dashboard

+To view the dashboard, just visit [localhost](http://localhost:8000/) in your browser.
+The dashboard merely displays statistics about the grading server itself and not much else.

 ### 🐳 Docker Setup

 > **Note**: The docker image hasn't been configured properly yet to make sure the code isn't actually doing something stupid (deleting files, cd, ...) atm it uses Kornshell just a basic simple attempt but there are no serious measures whatsoever.